 Once you’ve updated the dispute, you’ll still want to maintain those open communication lines with customers.
 “Keep them informed of the status,” says Marchand.
 “Nothing frustrates a customer more than a lack of communication about their dispute and/or forcing them to contact you over and over again to find out what the status is.”

-Remember, the communications with your customer can—and should—continue to be friendly.
+Remember, communications with your customer can—and should—continue to be friendly.
 “Use the chargeback engagement process as an opportunity to improve customer service and brand relations,” Marchand recommends.
-“If you don’t view them as the enemy or automatically presume fraud, you’ll be able to work out the chargeback by helping the cardholder find a solution that will appease them and stop the dispute.”
+“If you don’t view them as the enemy or automatically presume fraud, you’ll be able to work out the chargeback by helping the customer find a solution that will appease them and stop the dispute.”

-Time is of the essence when it comes to credit card chargeback disputes, and you’ll want to act in a timely manner to have the best chances of winning.
+Time is of the essence when it comes to chargeback disputes, and you’ll want to act in a timely manner to have the best chances of winning.

-Cunningham recommends completing everything AHEAD of the deadline to even further increase your odds—and to limit the risk of a bottleneck somewhere along the process.
+Ellen Cunningham, marketing manager at CardFellow, recommends completing everything AHEAD of the deadline to even further increase your odds—and to limit the risk of a bottleneck somewhere along the process.
 “There are usually a few companies involved in passing along documents to fight a chargeback,” she says.
 “The sooner you provide the information, the better your chances of having everything submitted on time.”

 One key: “Don’t rush so much that you forget something,” Bakke says.
-Which brings us to our next tip…
+This brings us to our next tip…

 But merchants conducting in-person transactions don’t always have digital correspondence or tracking documentation to provide.
 In these cases, you’ll likely have to submit your documented return policy and signed charge slips.